quanti-data-mkt/documentation/content/en/docs/prologue/Adobe Analytics Reverse/index.md

 1. In the connector setup form, select your data warehouse, name your dataset and table where recover datas
 3. Click Next.

+### Create your Data Source Query

+A certain number of fields are waited by Adobe Analytics.
+You have to create it respecting the schema bellow :
+- date (DATE - YYYY-mm-dd)
+- Unique_key (STRING - Matching with your Classification)
+- sum(event1) (FLOAT)
+- sum(event2) (FLOAT)
+- sum(event3) (FLOAT)

-### Quanti: Query configuration
+### Quanti: Data Source connnector configuration

 This step consist to extract datas from your table.
-1. Build a new request from your table and give alias to your fields queried.
+1. Build a new SQL request from your table with the last step and give alias to your fields queried.
 Your query must be compose only waited fields by Adobe Analytics.
+2. In the connector setup form, copy/ paste your query.
+3. Click Next.
+4. Give the Adobe Key (Event name created to the step 3 in Adobe UI) for each metric waited.
+5. Your unique key have to be attributed to the Adobe Key "Tracking_code" which is the field permit to join your Data Source with your Classification.

+### Create your Classification Query

+A certain number of fields are waited by Adobe Analytics.
+You have to create it respecting the schema bellow :
+- Unique_key (STRING - Matching with your Data Source)
+- Platform_account_id (STRING)
+- Platform_account_name (STRING)
+- Platform_campaign_id (STRING)
+- Platform_campaign_name (STRING)
+- Platform_adgroup_id (STRING)
+- Platform_adgroup_name (STRING)
+- Platform_ad_id (STRING)
+- Platform_ad_name (STRING)

+### Quanti: Classification connnector configuration

+This step consist to extract classification table from your Data Warehouse.
+1. Build a new SQL request from your table with the last step and give alias to your fields queried.
+Your query must be compose only waited fields by Adobe Analytics.
-1. In the connector setup form, copy/ paste your query
+2. In the connector setup form, copy/ paste your query.

-### Tables

-To zoom, open the ERD in a new window : <a href='https://dbdiagram.io/e/65115bb9ffbf5169f06f0c24/65cccf1aac844320ae230e2e' target='_blank'>ERD</a>
-<iframe width='100%' height="400" src='https://dbdiagram.io/e/65115bb9ffbf5169f06f0c24/65cccf1aac844320ae230e2e'> </iframe>
+3. Click Next.
+4. Give the Adobe Key (Event name created to the step 3 in Adobe UI) for each metric waited.
+5. Your unique key have to be attributed to the Adobe Key "Tracking" which is the field permit to join your Classfication to your Data Source .